I have been searching and researching this new minimalist lifestyle that I am hearing about everywhere.

 These pictures just give me peace and zen looking at it so I had to go for it and try it out…..small steps so the bathroom is first.

 I started with my bath tub area.
 Unfortunately, I cleared out everything before taking a before shot.
-Now my bathroom is red from the previous owner so the lighting wasn’t as clear.
-We’re moving soon so this neutral theme will take place at our new home.
+Now my bathroom is red from the previous owner, yikes, so the lighting wasn’t as clear.
+We’ll be purchasing a home soon so this neutral theme will take place at our new home.

 I love candles…. my ideal bathroom has loads of candles surrounding the tub, so this will do for now.